 Iasi is easy to reach.
 First of all Iasi has an airport that connects the region with several European cities.
-With some budget airlines there are great deals available.
+Some budget airlines have great deals available.

 Second, there are reliable trains to Bucharest and other cities.
 Daily trains go all the way to Budapest in Hungary and Chisinau in Moldova

-From Iasi’s bus station there are buses that go all over Romania.
-There are also frequent departures to Chisinau in Moldova.
+From Iasi’s bus station there are buses that go all over Romania and nearby Moldova.
 The main bus station is in front of the train station.